bbauska/TUMx-DWAPNx/README.md

 request or or a put request, or a delete request.
 And this obviously depends on what you actually want to do.
 But, in our specific case, what we want is we want to get data.
-We want to specify a get request and the difference between get, put, post and delete requests I have explained in my video lectures.
+We want to specify a get request and the difference between get, put, post and delete requests I have explained in my lectures.
 What we see here now is that if we navigate to these API relationships, as I said before, we&apos;re executing this function and you might have noticed that at the end here, we&apos;re actually not calling the function.
 We&apos;re not